Scattering and uniform in time error estimates for splitting method in NLS

 and $\chi \in C^k(\R^d)$ is a cut-off function supported in $B^d (0,2)$ such that $\chi \equiv 1$ on $B^d (0,1)$, $k$ an integer larger than $1+d/2$ (this condition appears in the proof of Lemma~\ref{lem:cutoff}). \smallbreak

 All the error estimates associated to splitting methods for nonlinear Schr\"odinger equations have been established so far for bounded time intervals $[0,T]$ (with constants growing at best exponentially in $T$).
-On the other hand, global in time estimates have been proven in the framework of kinetic equations, \cite{FHR18}.
+As far as we are aware of, the same is true regarding linear Schr\"odinger equations with potential.
+On the other hand, global in time estimates have been proven in the framework of kinetic equations \cite{FHR18}.
 There, time decay estimates (associated to a scattering phenomenon) play a crucial role.
 In this paper, we prove an analogous result in the case of \eqref{eq:NLS}, by using techniques related to the scattering theory (in $\Sigma$), in order to get quantitative time decay estimates) for nonlinear Schr\"odinger equations.
 More precisely, we use a specific vectorfield, standard in the scattering theory for \eqref{eq:NLS}, $J(t)=x+it\nabla$, which provides more precise decay estimates in time than the mixed $L^q_tL^r_x$-norms appearing in Strichartz estimates.
 It is well known that $J$ does not commute with $S$, but $J(t) = S(t)xS(-t)$ (see Proposition~\ref{prop:pseudoconf} below).
 A new technical specific aspect in this paper is that we also have to deal with the absence of commutation between $J$ and the frequency cut-off $\Pi_\tau$.